lukassnoek/deep-gmf/notes/training_notes.md

 * Distributed training is slower (and less accurate) than single-GPU ...
 * Small batch sizes (e.g. 256) are both quicker and more accurate on single GPU

+### 2 Mar 2022
+Messing around with training models that predict shape (even just a single shape parameter) and trying to figure out how much data (separate identities and variations per identity) you need in order to train it to a reasonable degree of accuracy.
+A couple of observations:

+* You definitely need more than 1 variation per identity!
+* The model will, at some point, overfit to the training set, i.e., validation loss will halt and then increase at some point, but training loss will keep decreasing
+* Overfitting can, to some degree, be countered by training on more identities.
+E.g., when training on 1024 identities, validation cosine similarity will plateau at 0.5, training on 2048 identities will plateau at 0.6, etc.